OpenDCAI/DataFlow-MM-Doc/docs/zh/notes/mm_guide/basicinfo/install.md

 ---
-title: 安装
+title: Install
 icon: material-symbols-light:download-rounded
 createTime: 2025/06/09 10:29:31
 permalink: /zh/mm_guide/install/
 ---
-# 安装
+# Install
-目前DataFlow处于测试状态，请参考图像，视频，以及语音的安装。
+DataFlow is currently in testing.
+Please refer to the images, videos, and audio for installation instructions.